Padmapani (Standing) | Avalokiteshvara Main Page

 Principal Standing Bodhisattva Forms:Lokeshvara | Manjushri | Vajrapani | Maitreya | Unidentified Forms

-The general description of Padmapani is of a peaceful male deity, seated or standing, wearing a crown, jewels and heavenly garments, holding a flower, or stem of a flower in the left hand that blossoms at the level of the shoulder.
-This type of appearance can also be called bodhisattva appearance.
-Peaceful deity appearance and bodhisattva appearance are the same.
-Any figure that fits this description could also be called a 'lotus holder' without drawing a connection to Lokeshvara.
+The general descriptions given for Padmapani are of a peaceful male deity, standing or seated, wearing a crown, jewels and heavenly garments, holding a flower, or stem of a flower in the left hand that blossoms at the level of the shoulder.
+This type of appearance can also be called simple bodhisattva appearance.
+Likewise, peaceful deity appearance and bodhisattva appearance are synonyms.
+Any figure that fits this description could, descriptively, also be called a 'lotus holder' without drawing a connection to Lokeshvara.

-In the study of the Art History of Asia it is common practice to identify any figure described in this way as a Padmapani even if it is not.
-There are many examples of the Eight Great Bodhisattvas appearing in this same way when they are created as a set of sculpture.
+In the study of the Art History of Asia it is common practice to identify any possible Buddhist figure, peaceful, male, one face and two hands, holding a flower blossom, as a Padmapani even if it is not.
+There are many examples of the Eight Great Bodhisattvas appearing in this same way when they are created as a set of sculpture, both seated and standing.
 If the artist and the patron are very particular then the Lokeshvara form will also have a deerskin over the left shoulder and Amitabha Buddha on the crown of the head.
 Manjushri will have a sword or book.
 Vajrapani will have a vajra scepter in hand or placed atop a flower blossom.
 Maitreya will have a water flask, stupa or wheel.
 The remaining four of the Eight Bodhisattvas will appear in a generic way as simply a peaceful deity holding a flower blossom in the left hand.
-The Sixteen Great Bodhisattvas are treated in a similar way with the most well known of the figures having a recognizable attribute with the remainder in a generic form.
+The Sixteen Great Bodhisattvas are treated in a similar way, with the most well known of the figures having a recognizable attribute, while those remaining are in a generic form.
 This also holds for paintings where the bodhisattvas are commonly depicted such as when accompanying Amitabha Buddha in the pureland of Sukhavati.